DanielMwandiki/py/README.md

 # python practise

-In this workshop, you I learned how to:
+In this workshop,  I learned how to:

 Setup and use Cloud9
 Use the python IDE